ecklf/ac2100-openwrt-guide/README.md

    - xiaomi-router-kernel1.bin
    - xiaomi-router-rootfs0.bin

 I'll be using a Macintosh in this guide.
 If you use Linux, I assume you are smart enough to install the required packages yourself.
-Please note that python3 is aliased to `python3` on macOS.
+Please note that python3 is aliased to `python3` on macOS and some Linux distributions.
 Replace `python3` and `pip3` with `python` and `pip` on Windows/Linux accordingly.

 Before we start, please check your python version with: